Use of Your Personal Information

 In some cases, you will be requested to provide positive consent if we intend to share your personal details with other organisations.

 You have a right under the Data Protection Act 1998 and the Data Protection Act 2018 from 25th May 2018, to request access to view or to obtain a copy of what information the organisation holds about you and to have it modified should it be inaccurate.
-The process to access your records is known as a Subject Assess Request (SAR) and the way it works is outlined below: –
+The process to access your records is known as a Subject Assess Request (SAR) and the way it works and the form to complete is detailed in the attached:

-Your SARs request must be made in writing to North West Surrey integrated Care Services or by email firstname.lastname@example.org
+Your SARs request, once completed can be sent to North West Surrey integrated Care Services or by email [email protected]

 The latest regulations state that there is no charge to have a copy of your electronic or paper information, unless the request is repetitive.